junayednoman/junayednoman/README.md

 ![Tux, the Linux mascot](https://i.postimg.cc/j2jbpksz/Gradient-Banner-3.jpg)

 # About Me
 🤗 Greetings!
-I'm Junayed Noman, a junior front-end developer with a passion for creating seamless digital experiences. 💻 My meticulous and intuitive approach enables me to design user interfaces that balance functionality with a touch of creativity.
+I'm Junayed Noman, a Front-end developer with proven skills in crafting seamless user experiences.
+Working for 1 year in the web sector(with HTML, CSS, and Bootstrap).
+Recently, I had the opportunity to master the MERN stack.
+Driven to build responsive and dynamic web interfaces with MERN stack technologies.

-🛠️ Proficient in front-end technologies, I navigate coding challenges with a commitment to constant improvement.
-My adaptability ensures a quick grasp of emerging technologies, contributing to efficient project outcomes.
+Applied expertise in HTML, CSS, and Bootstrap to deliver front-end solutions during a one-year freelance for diverse clients internationally.
+Collaborated closely with clients to understand and fulfill their unique design requirements.
+Aiming to contribute to innovative projects at a company making waves.

 ### 💪Key strengths: